-- ► Take informed decisions; - ▶ Deploy resources in a sustainable manner; and - Work with partners and other third parties.
+- Take informed decisions; - Deploy resources in a sustainable manner; and - · Work with partners and other third parties.

-In considering your proper arrangements, we will draw on the requirements of the local authority reporting guidance on governance statements responsibilities published by CIPFA to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as your annual governance statement.
+In considering your proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government reporting guidance on governance statements responsibilities to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as your annual governance statement.